CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.4 Mobile Disk.txt

 ### 2 1 Carelessness in handling information

-Frequently it can be observed that organizational regulations and technical security procedures for mobile data carriers exist in institutions, but these are again undermined by the careless handling of specifications and technology.
+It is frequently observed that organizational regulations and technical security procedures for mobile data carriers exist in institutions, but these are again undermined by the careless handling of specifications and technology.
 For example, it can be observed again and again that mobile data carriers brought along are left unattended in the meeting room or in the train compartment during the breaks.

 ### 2 2 Insufficient knowledge of regulations

-If employees and officials are not sufficiently familiar with the regulations for the correct handling of mobile data carriers, they can not comply with them.
+If employees and officials are not sufficiently familiar with the regulations for the correct handling of mobile data carriers, they can not adhere to it.
 This can lead to numerous threats to information security, for example when USB sticks are thoughtlessly connected to IT systems in the institution.

 ### 2 3 Data loss in mobile use
 For mobile data carriers, the risk of data loss is higher than for stationary systems.
 One cause of this may be theft or loss of equipment, but also technical problems or simple lack of power.
 The information stored on the data carriers is often irretrievably lost.

 ### 2 4 Broken disk

-Because of their size and application fields, mobile data carriers are susceptible to damage, errors or failures.
+Mobile data carriers are susceptible to damage, errors or failures due to their size and application fields.
 Cause are, for example, constantly changing operating environments or mechanical effects.

 ### 2 5 Theft